opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 ![Share button in OpenProject work packages](openproject_user_guide_share_button_wp.png)

 A dialogue window will open, showing the list of all users, who this work package has already been shared with.
-If the work package has not yet been shared, the list will empty.
+If the work package has not yet been shared, the list will be empty.

-> **Note**: For sharing with non members to be available, a respective role needs to be assigned to the **Non member role**.
+\> **Note**: In order to be able to share a work package with non members you need to have specific rights.
+If you do not see the option to share a work package, please contact your administrator.

 ![List of users with access to a work package in OpenProject](openproject_user_guide_shared_with_list.png)